History of the World Wide Web: Early browsers

 The WorldWideWeb browser only ran on NeXTSTEP operating system.
-This shortcoming was discussed in January 1992, and alleviated in April 1992 by the release of Erwise, an application developed at the Helsinki University of Technology, and in May by ViolaWWW, created by Pei-Yuan Wei, which included advanced features such as embedded graphics, scripting, and animation.
-ViolaWWW was originally an application for HyperCard.
+This shortcoming was discussed in January 1992, and alleviated in early 1992 by the release of ViolaWWW, created by Pei-Yuan Wei, and later by Erwise, developed by students at the Helsinki University of Technology, and MidasWWW, developed by Tony Johnson at SLAC.
+ViolaWWW was the recommended browser at CERN during this time.
 Both programs ran on the X Window System for Unix.
 In 1992, the first tests between browsers on different platforms were concluded successfully between buildings 513 and 31 in CERN, between browsers on the NexT station and the X11-ported Mosaic browser.
 ViolaWWW became the recommended browser at CERN.
 To encourage use within CERN, Bernd Pollermann put the CERN telephone directory on the web—previously users had to log onto the mainframe in order to look up phone numbers.
 The Web was successful at CERN and spread to other scientific and academic institutions.

-Students at the University of Kansas adapted an existing text-only hypertext browser, Lynx, to access the web in 1992.
-Lynx was available on Unix and DOS, and some web designers, unimpressed with glossy graphical websites, held that a website not accessible through Lynx was not worth visiting.
+Students at the University of Kansas adapted an existing text-only hypertext browser, Lynx, to access the web in 1993.
+Lynx was available on Unix and DOS.

-In these earliest browsers, images opened in a separate "helper" application.